 You might know that shopping around can save you money.
-But did you know you can save hundreds, or even thousands of dollars by shopping around for furniture or home décor for your home or rental property?
+But, did you know that you can save hundreds, or even thousands, of dollars by shopping around for furniture or home décor for your home or rental property?
 That’s big money.

 It’s a little known secret called white labeling.